-Financial aid is available to both new and returning students enrolled in TK-12th grades to help with the cost of tuition.
-Financial aid is not available for our preschool or home education programs.
-The primary goal of the Financial Aid Program is to assist existing families that are experiencing a temporary reduction of income due to job loss or illness.
-Any remaining funds may be awarded to additional families that demonstrate a financial need.
-Aid is issued annually and a new application must be submitted each year no earlier than Feb 1 and no later than March 31.
-New families can apply for financial aid from Feb 1 until Aug 1.
-Financial aid does not cover registration and material fees, books, sports, or activity fees.
+Financial aid is available to new and returning students enrolled in TK-12th grades to help with tuition costs.
+Financial assistance is not available for our preschool or home education programs.
+The Financial Aid Program's primary goal is to assist existing families experiencing a temporary reduction of income due to job loss or illness.
+Any remaining funds may be awarded to additional families who demonstrate a financial need.
+Aid is issued annually, and a new application must be submitted each year no earlier than February 1 and no later than April 30.
+New families can apply for financial aid from February 1 until August 1.
+Financial aid is limited to tuition and does not cover registration and material fees, books, sports, or activity fees.

-To apply for financial aid, families may fill out and submit the online application to FACTS through the DCS website.
-FACTS is a third party vendor acquired by DCS to process financial aid applications and collect financial data from applicants.
-Award decisions are not made by FACTS, but by the DCS Financial Aid Committee.
-FACTS requires a $30 application fee and will request additional documentation which will need to be mailed or faxed.
+Families may fill out and submit the FACTS online application through the DCS website to apply for financial aid.
+FACTS is a third-party vendor used by DCS to process financial aid applications and collect financial data from applicants.
+Award decisions are not made by FACTS but by the DCS Financial Aid Committee.
+FACTS requires a $35 application fee and will request additional documentation, including tax returns and supporting documents, which will need to be mailed, faxed, or uploaded.

-The DCS Financial Aid Committee will start looking at completed financial aid applications beginning on April 1 each year and families will be notified by email by the end of April.
-Families will then have 2 weeks to complete and return their Tuition Assistance Covenant.
-Failure to complete the Tuition Assistance Covenant will result in cancelation of the awarded financial aid.
+The DCS Financial Aid Committee will start looking at completed financial aid applications beginning on May 1, and families will be notified by email by the end of May.
+Families will then have ten days to complete and return their Tuition Assistance Covenant.
+Failure to complete the Tuition Assistance Covenant will result in the cancelation of the awarded financial aid.

 Please review the following FAQs.

 Q: Does my student need to be currently enrolled at DCS to be considered for financial aid?